softark/yii2-cropper-bs5/options.md

 |----------------------------|--------|----------|---------------|
 | modalOptions['modalClass'] | string | no       | 'modal-lg'    |

 The CSS class of the modal.
 You may set 'modal-md', 'modal-lg' or 'modal-xl'.
-The default value is 'modal-lg', and it is also the recommmended value.
+The default value is 'modal-lg', and it is also the recommended value.

 ### image canvas and control panel
 | name                        | type   | required | default value |